AElfProject/aelf-command/README.md

 ### proposal - Create a proposal

-There are some transactions you can't send directly, such as deploying a smart contract, you need to create a proposal to a specific organization which contains BP nodes, and wait for the approve.
+There are three kinds of proposal contracts in AElf for now:
+* `AElf.ContractNames.Parliament`
+* `AElf.ContractNames.Referendum`
+* `AElf.ContractNames.Association`

-Actually, you can create proposals on any contract method.
+you can choose one and create a proposal to an organization on any contract method by the proposal contract.

 * Get an organization address or create a organization

+Get default organization address on contract `AElf.ContractNames.Parliament`

 ```bash
 $ aelf-command call AElf.ContractNames.Parliament GetDefaultOrganizationAddress